Here are the best wines to pair with a variety of Asian dishes, from Chinese classics to Thai curries to Japanese noodle bowls

 Pair with: Sauvignon Blanc.
 The exotic side of this variety loves the ginger and aromatic herbs in this dish.
 Our bottle pick even has an edge of green chile flavor to link to the dried chiles and serranos in the crab.
 Recommended bottle: Mount Nelson 2009 Sauvignon Blanc (Marlborough, New Zealand).

-A sweet and spicy ginger sauce is drizzled over perfectly grilled striped bass and tender-crisp asparagus in this succulent
+A sweet and spicy ginger sauce is drizzled over perfectly grilled rockfish and tender-crisp asparagus in this succulent recipe.

 Pair with: A floral white blend.
 Exuberant florals are looking for some exotic, tropical flavors in a match.
 Recommended bottle: Eberle 2009 Côtes-de-Robles Blanc (Paso Robles).